betusin/Bicare/README.md

 1. Clone the repo

 2. get npm, node, nvm and expo with the versions mentioned above. nvm is purely a version manager, you can use it as follows: `nvm use 16`.
 This will default to 16.17.1 for node.
-Expo can be installed via npm: `npm install expo`
+Don't worry about expo just yet, yarn will take care of it.

 3. Since all dependencies should be in the yarn.lock, you should run yarn install.

-4. Everything *should* be set up correctly now. `expo start` will start an emulator.
+4. Everything *should* be set up correctly now. `yarn expo start` will start an emulator.